Rogue-1/HTB/Machines/Linux/Shocker.md

 ===============================================================

 ```
 Further inspection of the cgi-bin page reveals a script that can be ran (/user.sh) This is likely to be a shellshock vulnerability.
-Here we go we have our AV!
+Here we go, we have our AV!

 ```console
 ─[us-dedivip-1]─[10.10.14.35]─[htb-0xrogue@pwnbox-base]─[~]